direct-code-execution/ns-3-dce/doc/source/getting-started.rst

 implementations of userspace and kernelspace network protocols.

-As of today, the Quagga routing protocol implementation, the CCNx CCN implementation, and recent versions of the Linux kernel network stack are known to run within DCE, hence allowing network protocol experimenters and researchers to use the unmodified implementation of their protocols for real-world deployments and simulations.
+As of today, the Quagga routing protocol implementation, the CCNx CCN implementation, and a few versions of the Linux kernel network stack are known to run within DCE, hence allowing network protocol experimenters and researchers to use the unmodified implementation of their protocols for real-world deployments and simulations.